Polaris is a leader in the global fight to eradicate modern slavery and restore freedom to survivors.

 Non-violence as a personal practice among staff and volunteers helps transform the self-defensive reaction to being attacked or criticized into an attitude of love, appreciation, and groundedness.
 This practice supports growth and openness and helps protect against the risk of burn-out.

-Polaris Project values programmatic and strategic innovation, recognizing that what is typical or traditional is not always optimal.
+Polaris values programmatic and strategic innovation, recognizing that what is typical or traditional is not always optimal.
 We have found that the risk of taking the unbeaten path is usually outweighed by the experience gained, if not by the eventual destination itself.
-Polaris Project aims to be courageous in the creation of systemic change.
+Polaris aims to be courageous in the creation of systemic change.

-Polaris Project is an inclusive organization, serving victims of all forms of human trafficking, and addressing what we feel are all parts of the issue of human trafficking, including the victims, perpetrators, demand, and support structure.
+Polaris is an inclusive organization, serving victims of all forms of human trafficking, and addressing what we feel are all parts of the issue of human trafficking, including the victims, perpetrators, demand, and support structure.